aysi143/SAKITA-Cinema-Booking-/README.md

 ## Installation and run

-Check out the website -> [Finnkino Cinema](https://finnkinocinema.vercel.app "Finnkino Cinema") or run locally by running the following commands:
+Check out the website -> run locally by running the following commands:

 Clone the project